pantheon-systems/terminus-composer-logs-plugin/README.md

 A plugin that shows composer logs via Terminus.

-Adds commands 'composer:logs' and 'composer:logs-update' to Terminus.
+Adds commands 'composer:logs' and 'composer:logs:upstream-update' to Terminus.
 Learn more about Terminus Plugins in the [Terminus Plugins documentation](https://pantheon.io/docs/terminus/plugins)

 ## Installation